ocundale/notesfromgaia/content/demand/getting-started/_index.md

 weight = 2
 +++

-The Coull Marketplace enables you to deliver a selection of effective and unique ad formats across the highest quality video inventory.
+The Coull Marketplace enables you to access the highest quality video inventory in a selection of effective and unique ad formats, including:

-Coull delivers ads via the IAB's VAST/VPAID schema, which provides support for a number of different video inventory types, including:

 - In-stream
 - OverStream
 - OnPause

-For more detail, see [Coull ad formats and creative specifications](/demand/getting-started/coull-ad-formats/)
+For more detail, see [Coull ad formats and creative specifications](/demand/getting-started/coull-ad-formats/).